IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Media/ImageEncode.md

 ## How to use

 The left side is the Base64 encoding area, and the right side is the Base64 decoding area
+> Base64 encod and decod by this tool does not contain header prefixes

 ### To Base64
 * Click on the image area at the top of the left side and select Open Image or Paste from the pop-up menu